nicko101/Enterprise-Architecture-Story/Solutions_Architecture/Migration-Cloud-Modernisation/Azure NVA (Palo Alto VM-Series)/README.md

 # Azure Deployment: Palo Alto Networks NGFW (VM-Series)
+## Forced-Tunnel Security Architecture with Centralized Traffic Inspection

 ## Executive Summary
-This document provides a detailed architectural and engineering analysis of an **Azure Resource Manager (ARM) template** used to deploy a **Palo Alto Networks VM-Series Next-Generation Firewall (NGFW)** in Microsoft Azure.
+This document provides a detailed architectural and engineering analysis of an Azure Resource Manager (ARM) template used to deploy a **Palo Alto Networks VM-Series Next-Generation Firewall (NGFW)** in Microsoft Azure.

-The deployment provisions a **single-VNet, forced-tunneling security architecture** in the **West Europe** region.
-A Palo Alto VM-Series firewall (`vmseries-flex`) acts as the **central security enforcement point**, inspecting both inbound and outbound traffic for protected workloads.
-All private subnet egress is explicitly routed through the firewall using a custom route table, ensuring no workload can bypass inspection.
+The deployment implements a **forced-tunnel security architecture**, where all outbound traffic originating from protected workloads is explicitly routed through the Palo Alto NGFW for inspection and policy enforcement.
+The firewall operates as the **centralized security control point**, inspecting both inbound and outbound traffic.

+A segmented Virtual Network (VNet) is deployed in the **West Europe** region with dedicated subnets for management, untrusted (public) traffic, and trusted (private) workloads.
+A custom route table applied to the Private subnet enforces forced tunneling by directing all internet-bound traffic (0.0.0.0/0) to the firewall’s trust interface.

-Inbound internet traffic is handled via a **Standard Azure Load Balancer**, which distributes traffic to the firewall’s untrusted interface using inbound NAT rules.
-Azure Network Security Groups (NSGs) are intentionally permissive, delegating all traffic filtering and security enforcement responsibilities to the Palo Alto NGFW.
+Inbound internet traffic is handled via a **Standard Azure Load Balancer**, which forwards traffic to the firewall’s untrusted interface using inbound NAT rules.
+Azure Network Security Groups (NSGs) are intentionally permissive, delegating all traffic filtering responsibility to the Palo Alto NGFW to avoid policy conflicts and ensure consistent Layer 7 enforcement.

-This deployment is documented as an **engineering and architectural evaluation**, highlighting both valid design patterns (forced tunneling, centralized inspection) and **explicit risks** (single-instance deployment, permissive management access).
+This deployment is documented as an **engineering and architectural evaluation**, highlighting valid enterprise design patterns—such as forced tunneling and centralized inspection—alongside explicit risks, including the lack of high availability and permissive management access.
 ---

 ## Quick Navigation